Beetle in a dream walking calmly into a circle of warm golden light from darkness

 It is there in your dream — and you are not afraid.
 You watch it calmly.
 Or it even has a kind of appeal — strange, but yours.

-Your Inner Sage speaks here, through the archetype of accepting the shadow — the part that knows: everything living has a right to exist.
-A cockroach without disgust is one of the rarest and most valuable images.
+Your Inner Sage speaks here: the part that quietly affirms — everything living has a right to exist.
+A cockroach without disgust is a rare and very valuable image.
 It means acceptance.
 Acceptance of those parts of yourself that “live in the dark” — inconvenient, unloved, not fitting the ideal image.

-In Jungian psychology, accepting the shadow is one of the key steps toward maturity.
+Accepting your own shadow is one of the key steps toward maturity.
 You cannot overcome what you deny.
-You can only integrate what you acknowledge as your own.
+You can only welcome what you acknowledge as your own.
+With fur and a longer history of human ambivalence, the same rejected creature finally meeting your eyes rises in the dream where a rat looks at you — and the shadow takes a slightly less ancient shape.

 Ask yourself: “Is there a part of me I have long rejected as ‘cockroach-like’ — something unwanted, something to be ashamed of?
 What would it be like to look at it without disgust — with curiosity?
 What does it carry?”

 Astrological note: A cockroach without disgust evokes Pluto in a harmonious aspect to the Sun or Moon, or Jupiter transiting through the 8th house.
-Scorpio in periods of positive Plutonic transits experiences this acceptance of the shadow.
+Scorpios in periods of positive Plutonic transits experience this acceptance of the shadow.
 If Jupiter is now transiting your 8th house — integrating the shadow brings liberation.

 A cockroach in dreams is always an encounter with the shadow.
 With what lives in the dark and will not die.
 With patterns that repeat.
 With disgust — toward one’s environment or oneself — and with an invitation to finally look.